 J.D./M.A.G.E.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.G.E.S. degrees.
 In addition to the J.D. and M.A.G.E.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students undertake a four-year course of study comprising a minimum of 115 academic credits: 76 Law Center credits and 39 credits of M.A.G.E.S. work, with 9 credits of J.D. course work counted toward the M.A.G.E.S. and 9 credits of M.A.G.E.S. course work counted toward the J.D.
+Students undertake a four-year course of study comprising a minimum of 115 academic credits (76 credits of Law Center courses and 39 credits of M.A.G.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.G.E.S. degree and 9 credits of M.A.G.E.S. coursework counted toward the J.D.).
 Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies) and satisfy the academic standards of the two programs including: maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.G.E.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies), demonstrate relevant foreign language ability through successful completion of the M.A.G.E.S. written and oral language examinations, and successfully complete the oral examination of the M.A.G.E.S.
 Program.

-• 31 credits of required first year law program (normally taken in the first or second years of the joint program);
+• 31 credits of required first year law program (typically taken in the first or second years of the joint program);

 • 15 credits of required M.A.G.E.S. coursework normally taken in the second year of the joint program: GERM 510: Theorizing Culture; INAF 590: International Relations in Europe; GEST 541: Modern German and European History; GEST 547: Politics in Europe and the EU; and GEST 590: The European Union;